davidmarquis/grails-lesscss/README.markdown

 ## <ui:less> tag

-Outputs the correct <link> element to include your LESS stylesheet.
+Outputs the correct `<link>` HTML element to include your LESS stylesheet.
 The included file's extension is determined at runtime and depends on the environment.

 Attributes: